 Sheffield explained that, for some, enlisting was part of fulfilling treaty obligations.
 For others, choosing to enlist was about patriotism, but not a conventional Canadian patriotism.

 "They wanted to defend Canada, yes.
 But they also wanted to defend their own territories, their own communities, their own people."

-Fighting in WWII, for some Indigenous soldiers, was a chance to follow in the footsteps of their fathers and uncles who had fought in World War I, and also of ancestors even further back who had achieved warrior status in their nations.
+Fighting in the Second World War, for some Indigenous soldiers, was a chance to follow in the footsteps of their fathers and uncles who had fought in the First World War, and also of ancestors even further back who had achieved warrior status in their nations.

 Enlisting was political for some Indigenous soldiers too, Sheffield said.
-Sergeant Tommy Prince, he explained, was determined to prove that Indigenous people were "as good as any white man."
-Prince was one of the most-decorated Indigenous war veterans in Canada, he was awarded a total of 11 medals in WWII and the Korean War.
+Sgt.
+Tommy Prince, he explained, was determined to prove that Indigenous people were "as good as any white man."
+Prince was one of the most-decorated Indigenous war veterans in Canada, he was awarded a total of 11 medals in the Second World War and the Korean War.

-When that uniform came off they went from being a soldier to being, in the words of one veteran, 'just another Indian.'
+When that uniform came off they went from being a soldier to being, in the words of one veteran, 'just another Indian.'- Scott Sheffield, history professor

-In World War I, Indian Affairs estimated that 4,000 First Nations men enlisted.
+In the First World War, Indian Affairs estimated that 4,000 First Nations men enlisted.
 These records are incomplete, he said, and don't include non-Status Indians and Métis.

 Fighting overseas for freedom, coming home to inequality

 For Indigenous peoples who fought in the military, many felt a sense of equality that they had never experienced in Canadian civilian society.